miladrahimi/laravel-jwt-auth/README.md

 ```

 This exception would be thrown if you had not published the package config (mentioned in Installation section).

+### JWT vs Stored Tokens

+You may consider simple database-stored tokens as the alternative for JWT for authenticating,
+So we have provided some differences and comparison for you.

+#### Cons

+* More HTTP overhead, generated tokens are long.
+* Force logout is more complex since you need JTI blacklist.

+#### Pros

+* Simpler.
+* No need database column to store generated tokens.
+* No database touch if you only need user id.
+* Less database touch if you cache user fetching (LaraJwt does it for you).

 ### Contribute